 Wolf Hoffmann: Honestly, that is the one song that’s closest to my heart from a lyrical standpoint because I will actually– I’m a hopeless optimist.
 I always really honestly think the best song isn’t written yet, and the best album isn’t made yet, the best gig hasn’t been played– hasn’t been played yet.
 So, I honestly think the best is yet to come, whether it’s musically or in life.
 So, who knows?

 Out of those six new songs I’ve heard so far, my favorite is ”Zombie Apocalypse.”
 It’s a great track, which kind of reminds me about your latest solo album stuff because there are a lot of classical music elements on it?

 Wolf Hoffmann: Oh, cool.
 Very cool.
 I’m glad you like it.
-Yeah, that’s actually come some other– you only probably have heard the first six songs.
+You only probably have heard the first six songs.
 But we also have a couple of more classical-influenced songs that nobody has heard yet.
 One is an instrumental track.
-And then there’s one that’s called ”Headbanger”– not ”Headbanger,” Symphony of Pain” and if– it’s got some Beethoven elements in it which is kind of the typical thing for me to do.
+And then there’s one that’s called ”Headbanger”– not ”Headbanger,” Symphony of Pain,” and if– it’s got some Beethoven elements in it, which is kind of the typical thing for me to do.
 So, yeah.

 Wolf Hoffmann: It is fun.
 Yeah.
 Well, good.
 Yeah.
-Great.
-Sounds typical Accept.
+It sounds typical Accept.
 The video is done for ”The Undertaker.”
 It’s a full-feature video, not just a lyric content video or anything.
 It’s a good video.
 I think you’ll like it.
 I’m very pleased with it.

 That’s great to hear.
-I always loved the videos you have made with Mark.
-These are great compared to the Accept videos released in the 80’s “Laugh”.
+I have always loved the videos you have made with Mark.
+These are great compared to the Accept videos released in the 80’s “Laugh.”